arnau/seachess/corpus/notes/cookie_monsters.md

 )
 ```

-This table records the data you would expect from a cookie but it also tracks which container a cookie belongs to.
-The `originAttributes` field fulfils this purpose.
+This table keeps the data you would expect from a cookie but it also tracks which container a cookie belongs to in the `originAttributes` field.

 ```nu
 open temp/cookies.sqlite